Vectorworks/developer-scripting/Function Reference/Functions/BuildResourceListN2.md

 |useDefaultContent|BOOLEAN|determine if the list should contain default content|

 ## Remarks
-[[User:CBM-c-|_c_]], 2016.02.29:  It supports also posix paths on mac ("/").
+*_c_*, 2016.02.29:  It supports also posix paths on mac ("/").
 It can't be used to retrive the resources in the active document.
 The useDefaultContent variable doesn't make sense to me: it doesn't seem to make any difference.

 Here some usage examples:
 <code lang="vs">